tulpy/AzureFoundations/docs/Azure-Foundations-Setup-azure.md

 > Note: The steps below requires you to use an identity that is local to the Azure AD, and **_not_** Guest user account due to known restrictions.

-Enterprise-Scale reference implementation requires permission at tenant root scope "/" to be able to configure Management Group and create/move subscription.
+Azure Foundations reference implementation requires permission at tenant root scope "/" to be able to configure Management Group and create/move subscription.
 In order to grant permission at tenant root scope "/", users in "AAD Global Administrators" group can temporarily elevate access, to manage all Azure resources in the directory.

 Once UAA role is enabled, User Access Administrator can grant **_other users and service principles_** within organization to deploy/manage Enterprise-Scale reference implementation by granting "Owner" permission at tenant root scope "/".